New 7 Wonders of the World

 Once the interior was completed, the whole of the pyramid was covered in white limestone which would have shone brilliantly and been visible from every direction for miles around the site.
 As impressive as the Great Pyramid is today, one must recognize that it is a monument in ruin as the limestone long ago fell away and was utilized as a building material for the city of Cairo (just as the nearby city of ancient Memphis was).

 When it was completed, the Great Pyramid must have appeared as the most striking creation the Egyptians had ever seen.
 Even today, in its greatly weathered state, the Great Pyramid inspires awe.
 The sheer size and scope of the project are literally amazing.
 Historian Marc van de Mieroop writes:

-The size boggles the mind
+new 7 wonders of the world: The size boggles the mind

 it was 146 meters high (479 feet) by 230 meters at the base (754 feet).
 We estimate that it contained 2,300,000 blocks of stone with an average weight of 2 and 3/4 tons some weighing up to 16 tons.
 Khufu ruled 23 years according to the Turin Royal Canon, which would mean that throughout his reign annually 100,000 blocks – daily about 285 blocks or one every two minutes of daylight – had to be quarried, transported, dressed, and put in place…The construction of the great pyramid of Giza was almost faultless in design.
 The sides were oriented exactly toward the cardinal points and were at precise 90-degree angles.
 (58)

 The workers who accomplished this were skilled and unskilled laborers hired by the state for the project.
 These workers either volunteered their efforts to pay off a debt, for community service or were compensated for their time.
 Although slavery was an institution practiced in ancient Egypt, no slaves, Hebrew or otherwise, were used in creating the monument.
 Brier and Hobbs explain the logistics of the operation: